akhudek/om-async-error/README.md

 The problem can be seen as follows:

 1. Toggle the form open.
-2. Type something into the text box.
-3. Press the dump state button several times.
+2. Press the dump button.
+It works.
-4. The console should show the correct state.
-5. Toggle the form closed, then toggle it open again.
-6. Type something different into the text box.
+3. Type into the form.
-7. Hit the dump state button several times.
-8. The console randomly flips between showing the correct state and the previous state.
+4. Press the dump button, the channel is broken.

+Even though it can be seen that render is not called on base between working and not working states.
+Initializing dump-chan inside the state of base fixes this, but why does this happen?

 ## License